wmvanvliet/psychic/docs/nodes.rst

 >>> print psychic.get_samplerate(downsampled)
 100.0

+A convenience function `train_apply` exists to do both steps in one command:

+>>> downsamples = downsample.train_apply(eeg)

 Chaining nodes
 --------------

 To quickly apply multiple operations on the data, nodes can be chained, using the special :class:`golem.nodes.Chain` node.
 A chain of nodes behaves like a single node that performs the intermediate steps in sequence.

 For example, to first band-pass filter the signal and then downsample: